adrian-j-perez/ajp-static-website/md-files/contact.md

-Hello, you can reach me by email, but feel free to check out my Linkedin.

-*will add more contact info or websites later...*
+Hello, welcome to my contact page feel free to connect and reach out you can see a list above.